 MuleSoft offers an ESB solution to help businesses with their integration needs.
-Mule Enterprise Service Bus is a component within the greater Anypoint™ Platform integration solution.
+Mule as an ESB is a component within Anypoint™ Platform.
 The next generation platform consists of a set of products that help businesses connect SaaS, cloud, mobile, and on-premises applications and services as well as data sources.
-Working with numerous other components, the Anypoint Platform delivers a robust integration solution for businesses:
+Working with numerous other components, Anypoint Platform delivers a robust integration solution for businesses:

-- DataWeave: A graphical data mapping solution that works with Mule ESB and Anypoint Studio (MuleSoft’s graphical design environment) to provide powerful data integration capabilities with an easy to use interface.
+- DataWeave: A graphical data mapping solution that works with Mule as an ESB and Anypoint Studio (MuleSoft’s graphical design environment) to provide powerful data integration capabilities with an easy to use interface.

 - Anypoint Connectors: Leveraging a library of Anypoint Connectors enables instant API connectivity to hundreds of popular applications and services, making it easy to extract and load data into popular sources and endpoints.